-Coffee is one of the most loved drinks in the world and the second biggest product in the world after petroleum.
-Hopefully, this article will give you an idea how massive and deeply rooted our love affair with coffee is.
-Recently, our love of coffee has been celebrated with the International Coffee day (1st October).
+Looking for the Best Coffee in the World?
+Coffee is one of the most loved drinks in the world and the second-biggest produce in the world after petroleum.
+Hopefully, this article will give you an idea of how massive and deeply rooted our love affair with coffee is.
+Our love of coffee has been celebrated annually with International Coffee Day (1st October).

 The most loved beverage also has beneficial effects.
-Coffee is naturally rich in anti-oxidants that can help rejuvenate your body and well-being.
-The Green Coffee is believed to help speed up your metabolism and as an aid to weight loss.
+Coffee is naturally rich in antioxidants that can help rejuvenate your body and well-being.
+Green Coffee is believed to help speed up your metabolism and as an aid to weight loss.

 1. Jamaican Blue Mountain